department-of-veterans-affairs/va.gov-platform-architecture/rfc/2022/2022-07-14 - Support Slack-bot auto answer.md

 ## Risks

-* The documentation mappings are too general and cause clutter in the slack thread
+* The documentation mappings are too general, or too many hits are returned, and it causes clutter in the slack thread
+* It could slow down common processes, such as requests for PR approvals (confusing these for requests on how to do a PR)
 * Platform users ignore the documentation and this effort is unnecessary

 ## Alternatives

 * The workflow could be changed so that platform users are presented with the documentation before the ticket is posted in the channel.
 This approach could clear up clutter in the channel, but would limit communication as there would not be a post if the user found the documentation helpful.

+* The application could filter out support requests marked with Nature:"PR Review" which also have a github PR URL present.

 ## Diagrams